 - Breach of Contract, which includes a failure to execute procedures and policies dictated by contract, failure to adequately investigate employee complaints or the failure to conduct appropriate disciplinary procedures against others.

-- Harassment that conflicts with the Protection from Harassment Act 1997 – this might include harassment more substantial than that covered under ‘Common Law Bullying.’
-Assaults, Sexual harassment or sustained courses of conduct judged ‘unacceptable and oppressive.’
+- Harassment in contravention of the Protection from Harassment Act 1997 which might include harm that is more substantial than that covered by common law bullying including physical assaults, sexual or racial harassment or sustained courses of conduct judged ‘unacceptable and oppressive.’

-- Common Law regarding Harassment or Workplace Bullying, which could include those acts carried out by colleagues or management, and might include exclusion, name-calling or actions that undermine the victim.
+- Common law harassment or workplace bullying, which could include those acts carried out by colleagues or management and might include exclusion, name-calling or actions that undermine the victim.

 Employment Tribunal or Civil Court

-There is a widespread misunderstanding regarding claims for Stress at Work.
+There is a widespread misunderstanding regarding claims for stress at work.
 The public and a large number of solicitors regularly overlook work related stress.
 Most solicitors are unaware of the consequences of psychiatric damage to individuals in the workplace.
-In many cases, employees could have a compelling claim in a civil court whereas an Employment Tribunal may not have jurisdiction or be unable to award compensation for whatever reason.
+In many cases, employees could have a compelling claim in the civil court whereas an Employment Tribunal may not have jurisdiction or be unable to award compensation.

-The price tag in the United Kingdom for workplace stress exceeds £5 billion every years and estimates conclude that it accounts for 40 percent of illnesses in the workplace.
-Now considered the greatest cause of persistent work-related absences, stress according to the 2005 Health & Safety Executive study discovered that individuals missed work typically 30 days for each instance.
+The price tag in the United Kingdom for workplace stress exceeds £5 billion every year and estimates conclude that it accounts for 40 percent of illnesses in the workplace.
+Now considered the greatest cause of persistent work-related absences, stress according to a Health & Safety Executive study discovered that individuals missed work typically 30 days for each instance.
 In fact, one-third of all work absences can be attributed to stress.

 Significant compensation is being awarded in claims brought by knowledgeable work stress solicitors for: